Good News! The online assessment is now available to students!

 California Community College students have the right to begin their education in transfer-level English and math courses.
 Therefore, all of our placements on our Assessment System will result in one or more transfer-level math and English options.
 Our Assessments are not test-based, and use a process that looks at multiple factors (measures), such as your academic history, grades, and G.P.A.
 When you start your assessment, you will go through a brief video explaining our process in greater detail.
 If you get lost don't worry!
 We are here for you and advisors can help you understand your results when you are done.
 You can also contact us as firstname.lastname@example.org or for general questions email@example.com

 Don't worry, there are no right or wrong answers on the current assessment, but you will be asked about your academic history in both math and English and/or ESL.

 What do I need?

-When you assess, you will need to know your COC ID number, and, if easily obtainable, bring an unofficial copy of your most recent high school transcripts for you to reference.
+When you assess, you will need to know your COC ID number (7 digits starting with a 0), and, if easily obtainable, you'll want an unofficial copy of your most recent high school transcripts for you to reference.
 If you do not have access to your high school transcripts, you will still be allowed to assess.
-Plan to spend about 90 minutes completing both your Assessment and Advisement step, which typically take place back-to-back.
-The Assessment part alone typically takes about 15 minutes.
+Plan to spend about 90 minutes completing both your Assessment and Advisement step, which typically take place back-to-back if accessed through the new student checklist page.
+The Assessment part alone typically only takes about 10-15 minutes.